MorganBergen/xrpl-learn/README.md

 `X prefix for non-national currencies in the ISO 4217 standard.`

 XRPL (XRP Ledger) is a Distributed Ledger Technology, is a decentralized, public blockchain led by a global developer community.
-The ledger is owned by Ripple Labs Inc.  XRP is a Internationally recognized standarized asset/currency code validated and now compliant by ISO 20022 - ISO 2022 is under SWIFT known to be the Society for Worldwide Interbank Financial Telecommunications which provides a secure messaging system for financial transactions between participating banks.
+The ledger is NOT owned by Ripple Labs Inc nor was it originally created by ripple.
+XRP is a Internationally recognized standarized asset/currency code validated and now compliant by ISO 20022 - ISO 2022 is under SWIFT known to be the Society for Worldwide Interbank Financial Telecommunications which provides a secure messaging system for financial transactions between participating banks.
 A Currency Code is a code allocated to a currency by a Maintenance Agency under an international identification scheme as described in the latest edition of the international standard ISO "Codes for the representation of currencies and funds".

 ##  what does XRP stand for?